 - Have the full Amazon disclaimer on every page with Amazon links (you can see the exact wording in their program terms)

 - Do not use Amazon links anywhere except where you are allowed (for example, you can’t put them in email or ebooks)

 6. How to make money with the Amazon Affiliate Program

 If you are wondering how to do affiliate marketing with Amazon and really have success, I recommend you read my article about my 5 monster tips for making more money with Amazon.

 Amazon is so good at getting people to buy that just getting your readers to Amazon can make money.

 However, if you really want to have big success with affiliate marketing, you need to use a proven strategy and describing how to do that is hard in just one blog post.

-That is why I have a free online workshop where I teach you my proven 4-step system for making money with affiliate marketing.
+That is why I have a full course dedicated to teaching you how to make money with affiliate marketing where I teach you exactly how to make money with affiliate marketing.

 I am so excited that they are finally in Australia and I hope this starts to change how backward we are when it comes to affiliates in this part of the world.

 I also have a full guide to how to use Amazon to make money including details of all the Amazon changes in 2018 and 2019 here.
 I recommend you read it!